TheDatBoi2003/Toontown_De-Clashified/sellbot-ideas/idea-doc.md

 **Back Entrance:** Defeat the cogs in the Refinery Room, Shipment Room, Desalting Room, and Warehouse to unlock the Warehouse Storage Room, where the Torso Parts are stored.
 *NOTE: Toons can opt to clear multiple sections to retrieve multiple suit parts at once.*

-# VP Reworked--Now The Director of Marketing (DM)
+## VP Reworked--Now The Director of Marketing (DM)

 The toons enter the Marketing Director’s office, where they find Byers B. Ware trying to free Rain from her cage without getting caught.

-## Byers B. Ware
+**Byers B. Ware**

-The bright red bear the accompaies the toons.
+The bright red bear that accompaies the toons.
 A resourceful rookie in the toon resistance, Byers carries portable gadgets from TV commercials with varying degrees of success (literally in some cases).

 The Director is holding a virtual proposal meeting with an unknown benefactor in which he is offering shipments of Oil & Gas.
 The benefactor points behind Bravecog and notes that his captive is acting squirmy.
 He turns around to see Byers climbing a retractable ladder that eventually falls over.
 As Byers breaks into a sprint, the Director locks him into another cage.
 The toons in disguise approach the Marketing Director only to be unwittingly called out by Byers.
 The Director scoffs at the toons once revealed, and then calls in cogs to attack them.